SrijanBadhya/Debsoc/Running the PES Debsoc.md

 If they say that it's restricted, tell them that the Debate Club is doing an online competition here, just like they have been doing for the last 2 years.
 If all else fails, say that you know a security guard named Shankar.
 If Shankar is there, tell him that you're the kids of Srijan. 😂😂

-However they'll usually let you in without asking any questions.
-Just don't make sure a boy and a girl enter together, always go in larger groups or one by one.
+They'll usually let you in without asking any questions.
+Just don't have one boy and one girl enter together.
+Always go in larger groups or one by one.

 You're allowed to order food to PES, collect it at the main gate, bring it up to 13th floor and eat there.